dodorare/crossbow/docs/src/old/main-hello-world.md

-# 🌎 Hello world example
+# Hello world example

-## ✏️ Generate a project
+## Generate a project

-CrossBundle uses [`cargo-generate`](https://github.com/cargo-generate/cargo-generate) to generate a new project.
+`crossbundle` uses [`cargo-generate`](https://github.com/cargo-generate/cargo-generate) to generate a new project.
 This means that you need to install it before we proceed.

 ```sh
 cargo install cargo-generate